burns-fm/pl-10/README.md

 # PL-10

-Simple self-hosted audio streaming for the web
+*Simple self-hosted audio streaming for the web*

+PL-10 is an open-source, simple, and customizable audio streaming server and website designed for smaller labels, artists, hobbyists, and projects.
+It provides an opportunity for learning and exploration in the fields of web and audio applications.

 Just drop your files in the `media` folder and start the server.